opencv/opencv-python/README.md

 Starting from 4.3.0 and 3.4.10 builds the Linux build environment was updated from `manylinux1` to `manylinux2014`.
 This dropped support for old Linux distributions.

-Starting from version 4.7.0 the Mac OS Github Actions build environment was update to version 11.
+Starting from version 4.7.0 the Mac OS GitHub Actions build environment was update to version 11.
 Mac OS 10.x support depricated.
 See https://github.com/actions/runner-images/issues/5583